TV White Space: Frequently Asked Questions

 - When will the RuralConnect be available for sale?

 The RuralConnect is currently available now for sale across all international and domestic markets.
-At this time, an experimental license is required for US based operations.
 To speak to a Carlson sales engineer about ordering the RuralConnect, call us at (707) 822-7000 or send us an email.

 - Does Carlson offer free trial equipment?